HTL0/News-Website/README.md

 #This is News-Website with integrated todo list management feature

-#This project using HTML,CSS, BOOTSTRAP, API from "newsapi.org"(defalut location is Japan), JAVASCRIPT(OOP and Asynchronous)
+#This project using HTML, CSS, BOOTSTRAP, API from "newsapi.org"(defalut location is Japan), JAVASCRIPT(OOP and Asynchronous)

 #This project has the following features: